FraunhoferIVI/helyos-frontend-example/docs/docs/source/1-introduction/getting-started.rst

 Set the Backend
 ^^^^^^^^^^^^^^^
-To develop within helyOS, you need a running helyOS backend to receive mission requests and dispatch in vehicles assignments.
+To develop within helyOS, you need a running helyOS backend to receive mission requests and dispatch vehicles assignments.

 If you do not have access to a helyOS server, you can run your own locally by using the helyos_core docker image.
 This tutorial will guide you how to run helyOS locally by using docker image.
 Make sure you install `Docker <https://www.docker.com/>`_ before the following installation steps: